Assistance animals assist people with various disabilities.

-What are Service Animals?
+What are Assistance Animals?
 Most people are familiar with service animals such as guide dogs often seen with people who are sight impaired and hearing dogs for those who are hearing impaired.
 We may even know about service animals that help pull wheelchairs or retrieve various items.
 Yet, we often do not realize that there are many different types of service animals for many types of disabilities.

 So, what is a service animal?
 A service animal is not just a pet or companion.
 “Service animals perform some of the functions and tasks that the individual with a disability cannot perform for him or herself” (USDOJ).
 As a result, the person must have a disability according to a medical professional and the Americans with Disabilities Act (ADA), which can be either a “physical or mental impairment” (USEEOC).

 In addition, the animal must be trained to mitigate a person’s disability by performing such tasks as retrieving, leading, pulling, providing balance and/or alerting.
 They should also be able to follow basic obedience commands such as sit, stay, here, down and/or follow, as well as exhibit good behavior in public places.